OpenFodder/openfodder/README.md

 Open Fodder includes two demos from the Amiga platform, and supports 3 retail releases (See below for supported versions)

+##### Windows Installer

+The Windows version of Open Fodder defaults to using and installing to the '%USERPROFILE%/Documents/OpenFodder' location.
+While the demos will be installed as part of the package, you will be required to copy a full retail release into this folder (following the instructions below)

 ##### Hot Keys

 * +:   Increase Window Size